 St. Patrick’s Day Recipes – Desserts

-These Chocolate Irish Cream Truffles are right up there on my favorites list, perfect for a Saint Patrick’s Day celebration!
+These Chocolate Irish Cream Truffles are easy to prepare and so delicious.
+Right up there on my favorites list and perfect for a Saint Patrick’s Day celebration!

 This Irish Apple-Raisin Slab Pie is filled with tart apples, sweet raisins, and a healthy dose of Irish Cream sauce nestled inside a rustic pastry crust.
 It’s so good.
 Add a scoop of vanilla ice cream and it becomes even better.
 A perfect dessert to celebrate the Irish, especially if you have a liking for Irish Cream.